readthedocs/readthedocs.org/readthedocs/proxito/README.rst

    URL pattern to change the path for multi version and single version projects.

 urlpattern_subproject:
-   URL pattern to change the path up to the subproject alias.
+   URL pattern to change the path up to the subproject alias (the ``/projects`` prefix).
    To change the pattern of the subproject itself, use ``urlpattern``.

-A URL pattern is a regex with replacement fields, replacement fields are expanded to define the proper regex and capture groups for the regex (components).
+A URL pattern is a regex with replacement fields, replacement fields are expanded to define the proper regex and capture groups (components).
 Valid replacement fields are: ``language``, ``version``, ``filename``, and ``subproject``.

 Where to define the custom URL patterns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a project is using translations,
-the URL pattern must be defined in the ``urlpattern`` attribute in the main language project.

-If the project is using subprojects,
-the URL pattern to change the ``/projects/`` prefix
+To change the URL pattern of a project,
-must be defined in the ``urlpattern_subproject`` attribute of the parent project.
+define the custom URL pattern in the ``urlpattern`` attribute of the project itself,
+or if it's a translation, in the main language project.

-To change the pattern of the subproject itself,
+And to change the URL pattern of the subproject prefix (``/projects``),
-the URL pattern must be defined in the ``urlpattern`` attribute of the subproject itself,
+define the custom URL pattern in the  ``urlpattern_subproject`` attribute of the parent project.
-or in the main translation if it's a translation.

 Writing a custom URL pattern
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~